Risk Management Policy

 Guideline documents issued by the CSU Office of Risk Management and CSURMA shall be followed by the campus.
 The Risk Manager will assist in sharing documents, requirements, and guidelines with appropriate campus administrators and will assist with monitoring and implementing risk management policies and activities.

 Ongoing risk assessments will be conducted to ensure that policies adhere to systemwide policy and guidance.
-These assessments will include on-campus activities, electrical safety, and cyber risk, as well as off-campus activities, international travel, study abroad programs, internships, and field trips.
+These assessments will include on-campus and off campus activities, including, but not limited to, international travel, study abroad programs, internships, and field trips, etc.

-CSUSB employees are responsible for ensuring that campus programs, activities and policies are conducted in a manner that considers the risk of loss or injury.
-The Risk Manager will assist administrators to identify risks, perform analyses of the frequency and severity of potential risks, select the best techniques to manage risk, implement appropriate risk management techniques and staffing standards, and monitor, evaluate and document results.
-Resource issues related to the participation by campus colleges and departments will be addressed.
+Appropriate department administrators are responsible for ensuring that campus programs, activities and policies managed by their department are conducted in a manner that considers the risk of loss or injury.
+The Risk Manager will assist department administrators to identify risks, perform analyses of the frequency and severity of potential risks, select the best techniques to manage risk, implement appropriate risk management techniques and staffing standards, and monitor, evaluate and document results.
+Resource issues related to the participation by campus colleges and departments will be addressed by the department administrators.

-Decision-making administrative personnel have been appointed to the Risk & Safety Committee by the campus president and are involved in maintaining the risk management policy.
+Risk & Safety Committee has overall responsibility for monitoring and approving the risk policies and associated practices of the University.
 The committee, chaired by the Risk Manager, will meet periodically to consider matters involving risk and safety.
+The committee will evaluate significant risk exposures of the university and provide guidance and support for the refinement of the overall risk management framework.
 Committee members are responsible for providing advice and information within their program areas to ensure the full performance of risk management functions.